Proudly Serving Montgomery County Maryland

 During the ages of 2-4, your child’s personality is emerging.
 You may have heard of the phrases “the terrible two’s”, “threenager”, and “the four-year-old itch”.
 Your child may have started to say “no” to everything, refusing to eat, bathe, or go to daycare/preschool, and is constantly testing your limits.
 Although these years can be some of the most stressful, they are also important.
 Research has shown that the years of 0-3 are the most important developmental years of a child’s life which can greatly influence a person’s success later in life.
 Therefore, if you have a concern about your child, it is never too early to address it.

 Kentlands Psychotherapy is here to help.
-Jessica Payne LMSW, our Clinician for Preschool-Aged Children, is specifically trained in Play and Sand Tray Therapy to work with this age group and has a wealth of experience to address your concerns.
+Jessica Payne LCSW-C, one of our Clinicians for Preschool-Aged Children, is specifically trained in Play and Sand Tray Therapy to work with this age group and has a wealth of experience to address your concerns.
 She will provide a nurturing space for your child to explore and ultimately change his or her behavior, as well as a nonjudgmental space for parents to process what is happening at home and school with their child.
-Email her to set up a phone call to discuss your concerns and our resources.
-She looks forward to learning about you and your little one’s needs.
-She can be reached at JPayne@KentlandsPsychotherapy.com.or by calling (240) 252-3349 Ext.815.

 |Minimum* Age Accepted||Clinician|